arkhn/fhir-river/README.md

 # FHIR River

-POC for Live Streams ETL using Kafka and Kafka Connect
+Live Streams ETL using Kafka and Kafka Connect

 ## Architecture

-This repo is a POC for Live Streams ETL.
+This repo is a the repositery for Live Streams ETL.

 A Kafka broker is used as a bus of event.
 The different sources are connected to Kafka with Kafka Connect, where config files are pushed to Kafka Connect with the API.